Xunnamius/black-flag/packages/extensions/README.md

     return {
       lang: {
-        // ▼ These two are our fallback or "baseline" configurations for --lang
+        // ▼ These two are fallback or "baseline" configurations for --lang
         choices: ['node', 'python'],
-        demandThisOption: true,
         default: 'python',

         subOptionOf: {